etfrobotics/HARBOT/docs/logs.md

 - Subsequent publications would include a time-horizon approach in computing the probabilities for robot-task-level actions.
 At each period ex.
 T=15mins The algorithm would replan the actions using new probabilities dervied from sensor data (Mimicing the MPC approach).

 IMPORTANT IMPLEMENTATION DETAL: RDDL engines output actions each timestep.
-Import implementation detail would include either a failed_action state, which leads to a probability reruns.
+Import implementation detail would include either a failed_action state or init file cganges which leads to a probability reruns.
 RDDL backend needs to be investigated, along with the pyRDDLGym.